 However, if you change to an upright position this will not be a problem anymore.
-In contrast to progressive lenses oftentimes you can position yourself as on your couch as comfortable as you want and you can still see clearly with your single vision distance glasses but obviously you can not read with them.
+In contrast to progressive lenses oftentimes you can position yourself on your couch as comfortable as you want and you can still see clearly with your single vision distance glasses but obviously you can not read with them.

 With single vision lenses, you can also just use the center of the lenses to avoid prismatic effects if your prescriptions are very unequal for both eyes.
-If you were forced to leave that perfect spots to perform eye movements this sometimes could lead to dizziness, headaches and also blur.
+If you were forced to leave that perfect spot to perform eye movements this sometimes could lead to dizziness, headaches, and also blur.
 But you do not have to perform those eye movements because you just have one prescription all over distributed your single vision lenses and you would not benefit from the eye movements,

 That totally changes with progressive glasses.
 Now you are forced to look down and leave these perfect spots otherwise you will not get into the zone for distance vision or reading.
-The perfect spot with the to avoid prismatic effects is always 4mm under the perfect zone for distance vision in your progressive lenses. so you will seldom use this spot when compared to single vision lenses this spots can be centered right in front of your eyes so you have minimal prismatic side effects.
+The perfect spot to avoid prismatic effects is always 4mm under the perfect zone for distance vision in your progressive lenses. so you will seldom use this spot when compared to single vision lenses these spots can be centered right in front of your eyes so you have minimal prismatic side effects.

 Now that you read about the differences in the lens designs from progressive glasses vs single vision glasses this can affect your frame selection.
 You will stick to frames when choosing progressive lenses that will provide you with a minimum height of 14mm from the point you are looking through the lenses into the distance to the point you are looking down while you read.

 Of course, the possibilities are great with progressive lenses to choose a selection of frames but if you are looking for a very small height for the frame your choices may be really limited with progressive lenses.
-With single vision lenses, you will not have a problem to find a frame.
+With single vision lenses, you will not have a problem finding a frame.

 If you are in your 40s right now you might notice that reading at close range gets a little bit harder.
-In this age, you will have an easy time wearing progressive glasses for the first time as they provide you with a little reading power and a wide field of view.
+At this age, you will have an easy time wearing progressive glasses for the first time as they provide you with a little reading power and a wide field of view.
 Nothing changed much but you can now read more easily.
 Compared to that you adjust also almost instantly to single vision lenses but if you have them for reading they will make your distance vision blurry.

-As you get into your 50s your eyes lose their ability to accommodate to the close range more and more. of course, you can compensate that with more reading power easily but in progressives, the field of views now gets really small in their width of the view.
+As you get into your 50s your eyes lose their ability to accommodate the close range more and more. of course, you can compensate for that with more reading power easily but in progressives, the field of views now gets really small in their width of the view.
 Now oftentimes you can just see 2-3 articles clearly in your newspaper.
-With your single vision glasses, you can see the whole newspaper clearly form the left to the right.
+With your single vision glasses, you can see the whole newspaper clearly from the left to the right.